JSTOR-Labs/plant-humanities/docs/sunflower.md

 <param ve-map center="0.040297, -71.224280" zoom="3.8" marker-type="circle" stroke-width="0" fill-opacity="1">

 Although the Spanish were the first to transport the domesticated sunflower overseas to Europe, questions persist about who first collected such plants or seeds, and when and from where they did so.
-Europeans were eager to collect exotic flora from the Americas because such plants were highly valued for their medicinal and culinary properties, in addition to being foreign curios
+Europeans were eager to collect exotic flora from the Americas because such plants were highly valued for their medicinal and culinary properties, in addition to being foreign curiosities and status symbols.
+Their practices of "collecting" natural resources, known today as extractive colonialism, often involved violent confrontations with indigenous inbaitants
 <param ve-map center="0.040297, -71.224280" zoom="3.8" marker-type="circle" stroke-width="0" fill-opacity="1">

 <param ve-entity eid="Q950531" aliases="Nicolas Monardes" title="Nicolás Monardes">